Woman seeking parents on TikTok reignites Oklahoma cold case

-OKLAHOMA CITY (KFOR) – For nearly 30 years, Dallas Burr thought her parents were missing.
+For nearly 30 years, Dallas Burr thought her parents were missing.
 When she went looking for them with the help of social media, Burr discovered her parents are actually at the center of an Oklahoma cold case.
+KTLA’s sister station KFOR reports.

 Brian and Rachel Burr were identified by the Oklahoma State Board of Investigations (OSBI) on April 10.
 The two were found dead on April 9, 1995, with gunshot wounds, and remained unidentified until this month.